Valley Parade will now be known as the Coral Windows Stadium.

 "We're happy with the appointment of Stuart McCall, the new people on the board and the amount of season-tickets that have been sold.

 "This evolved very quickly but Mark Lawn, as well as being a good chairman, is also a strong salesman.
-We just walked round the ground to see what we could possibly do to help and the stadium sponsorship came up.
+We just walked round the ground to see what we could possibly do to help and the stadium

 "It definitely lifts the profile of the company and we hope this will establish a successful relationship.
 Hopefully we can see City rising back up the ranks."